b2park17/b2park17/README.md

 RESTful APIs, MongoDB, Express.js, Python scripting, and tech in digital health.

 🎮 **Fun Fact:**
-I served in the Republic of Korea Air Force and love building tech has real life impact!
+I served in the Republic of Korea Air Force and love building tech has real life impact.
 ---

 ## 🛠️ Skills